AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize: Numerical Results

 \section{Numerical Results}

-In this section, we present numerical results to evaluate the performance of AdGT, with a particular focus on our contributions.
-To keep the comparison clear and meaningful, we compare AdGT with two methods: the fixed stepsize Gradient Tracking (GT) method and an adaptive decentralized method, referred to as Method-DM, proposed in~\cite{chen2024distributed}.
+This section presents numerical results to evaluate the performance of AdGT, with a particular focus on our contributions.
+To keep the comparison clear and meaningful, we primarily compare AdGT with two methods: the fixed stepsize Gradient Tracking (GT) method and an adaptive decentralized method, referred to as Method-DM, proposed in~\cite{chen2024distributed}.
 All experiments are carried out under undirected communication graphs.
 We chose these two methods because GT has already been widely studied and compared with other advanced decentralized optimization methods in previous works.
+Additionally, we provide numerical results comparing the proposed method with several state-of-the-art decentralized methods.

 Our experiments are divided into three parts.
 First, in Section~\ref{Simulation:section_1}, we show that AdGT can change stepsizes automatically, removing the need for manual tuning and making the algorithm easier to use.
+We evaluate AdGT using both stepsize updates~\eqref{alpha_nound_L_F} and~\eqref{Stepsize_Adgt_y_i_f_i}, and compare its performance with other state-of-the-art methods.
 Second, in Section~\ref{Simulation:section_2}, we point out the advantage of letting each agent use a different stepsize based on the smoothness of its local function.
 In this case, where agents have different smoothness levels, we show that the gap between AdGT and GT is quite noticeable compared to the gap between Adaptive Gradient Descent (AdGD) \cite{malitsky2020adaptive} and regular Gradient Descent (GD) in a centralized setting.
 Third, in Section~\ref{Simulation:section_3}, we study how the number of nodes affects the performance of AdGT and GT in two types of networks: random graphs and cycle graphs.